DaicosJ/Milestone2_Project/Executive_Summary.md

 ---

-## 2. [Feature 2 Name]
+## 2. Results Display
 ### Description
-Briefly describe what this feature does.
+This feature displays the results of the search in grid format, showing information about results.
 ### Steps
-1. Step-by-step instructions for using this feature.
-2. Add additional steps as needed.
+1. Perform search using Nutritional Value search feature
+2. Grid will automatically update to show results.
+3. Review the displayed results.

 ### Screenshots
 Include screenshots for each step demonstrating the use of this feature.